The Warner Infallible Pistol

 Early guns with the third frame legend may have case hardened frames, but in later production the entire gun, barrel and frame alike, is finished in blue, though most triggers continue to be case hardened.
-Serial numbers for this legend begin in the vicinity of 2100 and, according to Simmons, extend to the vicinity of 5300.
+Because the frame was cast, the steel is different from the machined parts, and so over time the blue on the frame often changes color.
+Serial numbers for this legend begin in the vicinity of 1755 and, according to Simmons, extend at least to serial number 5306.*

 Fourth Frame Legend

 The pistol is otherwise identical with the ones made at Assonet, including the grip plates with the “Locks the Sear” slogan.
-Serial numbers for the fourth legend begin around 5300 and extend to approximately 7600.
+Serial numbers for the fourth legend begin after 5306 and extend to approximately 7600.